-Ozempic 2.4 mg was approved for weight loss by the FDA in June 2021 (referred to as Wegovy as the trade name) in adults with obesity or overweight with at least one weight-related condition, such as type 2 diabetes.
-Ozempic for weight loss should be combined with a low-calorie diet and increased physical activity.
+The FDA approved Ozempic 2.4 mg for weight loss in June 2021 (referred to as Wegovy as the trade name) for obese or overweight adults with at least one weight-related condition, such as type 2 diabetes.
+Since 2014, this subcutaneous injection has been the first FDA-approved drug for chronic weight management.

 Ozempic Safety and Side Effects for Weight Loss

 Ozempic for weight loss is generally safe and effective if used as indicated.

 Ozempic for weight loss may not be suitable for all individuals, as discussed below.